danfuzz/lactoserv/src/data-values/README.md

 "behavior").

-For the purposes of this module, "data values" are a superset of what can be represented in JSON and are intented to be (ultimately) a superset of what JavaScript defines as "serializable" values, though with a bit of a twist.
+For the purposes of this module, "data values" are a superset of what can be represented in JSON and are intended to be (ultimately) a superset of what JavaScript defines as "serializable" values, though with a bit of a twist.
 Here is a run-down of what is covered: